 When you become a graduate student at Montana State University, you join a vibrant

 community of scholars.
 MSU graduate students represent backgrounds as diverse as the

 fields they study.
-Meet some of them, find out about their research and hear their
+Meet some of them, find out about their research and advice to

-The Graduate School's video montage introduces you to six MSU graduate students.
+Our latest video introduces you to MSU graduate students.

-Scroll down to see more profiles & research stories.
+Scroll down to see more profiles and research stories.

 |Read Advice to Prospective Students||Catch Up with Alumni|